cschreib/cobalt/doc/manual/library/packet_system.md

 3. _Failed request_: the receiver could not issue this request because of some other reason.
 For example, a client asks the server to move a ship to an invalid position.
 4. _The actual answer_.

+As for messages, requests are identified using a unique packet ID.
 However, when the return packet is received, the sender may have already issued several other requests, so there must be a way to unambiguously match the return packet to the corresponding handling code.
-To do so, the sender assigns a unique _request ID_ to his original request, that the receiver will also attach to the return packet.
-This ID is unique from the point of view of the sender only.
-A consequence of this system is that the receiver may only register _one_ function to handle all given requests, else the sender would receive multiple answers without knowing which is "the right one".
+To do so, the sender assigns a _request ID_ to his original request, that the receiver will also attach to the return packet.
+This ID is unique from the point of view of the sender only, and it completely orthogonal to the packet ID.
+For example, if the sender sends two requests to move two ships, the packet ID will be the same, but each will have a different request ID.
+A consequence of this system is that the receiver may only register _one_ function to handle all given requests of the same type, else the sender would receive multiple answers without knowing which is the right one.

 Again, let us consider an example where a client wants the server to send him the list of ships that are located at a given position.